 At the sundial located at the Pfarrheim (parish community centre) of Knittelfeld one can not only see Saint Catherine but also the no longer existing town hall.
 The late Gothic town hall was destroyed in the Second World War.

 The city arms (Stadtwappen) of Knittelfeld display three white staves in a red field.
-The German term for a stave is Knüttel, which could be the origin for the name Knittelfeld.
-The depicted coat of arms one can find at the Lutherstiege, an old staircase at the former town walls of the city.
+The German term for a stave is Knüttel, which could be the origin of the name Knittelfeld.
+The depicted coat of arms is found at the Lutherstiege, an old staircase at the former town walls of the city.